 The patient must be evaluated to ensure that no other injuries are present.
 Orthopedic surgeons, critical care physicians, and neurosurgeons are often involved in the treatment of the more complex injuries.

-Surgery is usually performed after hospital admission and may require several days stay at the hospital.
+Surgery is usually performed after hospital admission and the patient is stabilized.
 Remarkably, after the fractures are stabilized, pain is modest and the patient feels better because there is no more movement of the involved bones.

 Access incisions may be made in the mouth, eyelid (transconjunctival) and the brow.
 More complex fractures may involve incisions behind the hairline.

-If you’ve suffered from a cheek fracture, facial trauma, or have previous facial injury, contact the office to schedule your consultation with Dr. Sherman, a world renowned facial trauma specialist, today.
+If you have suffered from a cheek fracture, facial trauma, or have previous facial injury, contact our office to schedule your consultation with Dr. Sherman, a world renowned facial trauma specialist, today.
 If you are hospitalized, transfer to the New York Presbyterian hospital can be arranged.